kiranmghub/pos-stack/docs/reports-feature-audit.md

 ## Phase 1: Foundation & Infrastructure

-**Status:** ⚠️ **PARTIALLY COMPLETE** - Critical URL handling missing
+**Status:** ✅ **COMPLETE** - Foundation pieces (URL deep linking, guards, helpers) all in place

 ### Executive Summary

-Phase 1 was intended to establish the foundation and infrastructure for the Reports feature.
-While most core components were created successfully, one critical requirement is missing: URL parameter handling for deep linking in ReportsPage.

-**Critical Issues Found:**
-1. ❌ Missing URL parameter handling for deep linking in ReportsPage
-2. ⚠️ Duplicate `_tenant_timezone()` function in base.py (unused)
-3. ⚠️ Rate limiting uses different pattern than specified (functional but different)
+Phase 1 established the shared backend and frontend infrastructure for the Reports feature.
+Earlier gaps (deep linking, duplicate timezone helpers) have since been closed, so the foundation now matches the implementation plan.

 ---